ofallonlabs/saeedmirshekari/_src/blog/how-to-overcome-procrastination-in-career-change.md

 title: "How to Overcome Procrastination in Career Change "
 description: "Procrastination hinders success in every way.
-If you're finding it difficult to switch careers to a field in tech or whatever area due to procrastination, this blog post contains strategies to help you overcome.  "
+If you're finding it difficult to switch careers to a field in tech or whatever area due to procrastination, this blog post contains strategies to help you overcome."
 meta_title: "How to Overcome Procrastination in Career Change "
 meta_description: "Procrastination hinders success in every way.
-If you're finding it difficult to switch careers to a field in tech or whatever area due to procrastination, this blog post contains strategies to help you overcome.  "
+If you're finding it difficult to switch careers to a field in tech or whatever area due to procrastination, this blog post contains strategies to help you overcome."
 author: Katherine Olowookere
 date: 2022-10-02T15:02:11.819Z
 tags: